eatorange/Profile-page/_pages/about.md

 (2023-2-10): This page is currently under construction.
 This note will be removed once the page is ready.

 I am a Ph.D. candidate in Applied Economics and Management at Charles H. Dyson School, Cornell University.
-My research interest is food security, public policy and welfare in developing countries.
+My research interest is food security, public policy, development economics and applied econometrics.

 I am expected to be on the job market 2023-2024.